ZYDeng91/shrimp/README.md

 ## Usage

-`make build` to produce the executable (without debug symbols) under the project's root directory.
+`make build` to produce the executable.

 `./shrimp <Stream-URL>`

+`./shrimp -f -s <file-location>` to play a local file, remove the `-s` flag to loop ad infinitum.

 Simply pass your streaming endpoint URL as an argument.